Intrinsic Geometry-Based Angular Covariance: A Novel Framework for Nonparametric Changepoint Detection in Meteorological Data: Introduction

-\paragraph{ \textbf{Cyclone data:}} During a cyclone, the relationship between wave direction and wind direction is highly dependent and complex.
-Initially, waves align with the prevailing wind direction as intense winds transfer energy to the ocean surface.
-However, as the cyclone progresses, the rotating wind patterns—counterclockwise in the Northern Hemisphere and clockwise in the Southern Hemisphere—cause continuous changes in wind direction around the eye of the storm.
-This leads to the development of waves that initially travel in the direction of the wind but can propagate independently as swells once they move away from the center of the cyclone.
-While the general correlation between wind direction and wave direction is evident during a cyclone, the complex interaction of various factors influences the behavior of waves.
-The forward motion of the cyclone, its size, and the coastal topography all play crucial roles in shaping the characteristics of the waves generated by the storm.
-Additionally, as the waves travel away from the center of the cyclone, they encounter other environmental factors such as ocean currents and atmospheric conditions, which further influence their direction and behavior.
+\textbf{Challenges with Cyclone data:} During a cyclone, the relationship between wave direction and wind direction is dynamic and complex.
+Initially, waves align with prevailing winds as intense gusts transfer energy to the ocean surface.
+However, as the cyclone evolves, rotating wind fields lead to continuous shifts in wind direction around the eye.
+This generates waves that initially remain aligned with the wind but later travel outward independently.
+The cyclone’s forward motion, size, and coastal topography further influence wave behavior.
+As waves move away from the storm center, they are shaped by additional environmental factors such as ocean currents and atmospheric conditions.

-The path of the cyclones in the Northern Hemisphere generally moves westward and then curves poleward, influenced by surrounding high and low-pressure systems and the rotation of Earth.
-As a cyclone moves, it can change direction multiple times, depending on atmospheric conditions.
-Upon approaching land, the path of the cyclone can result in significant impacts, including heavy rains, strong winds, and storm surges, causing widespread damage.
-Eventually, as it moves over land or cooler waters, the cyclone loses its energy and dissipates.
-Each cyclone's path is unique, shaped by the complex interplay of meteorological forces at play during its lifespan.
-The wind and wave direction of a cyclone can be conceptualized as toroidal data, whereas the coordinates (latitude/longitude) of the path of a cyclone can be portrayed as spherical data.
-For example, we have considered ``BIPORJOY'', a super-cyclone that hit the western parts of India.
+The path of the cyclone may change multiple times due to Earth's rotation and the surrounding high and low-pressure systems.
+When approaching land, cyclones bring heavy rainfall, high winds, and storm surges, causing severe damage.
+As they move over land or cooler waters, they gradually weaken and dissipate.
+Each cyclone follows a unique path determined by complex meteorological interactions.
+Wind and wave directions can be modeled as toroidal data, while the cyclone's trajectory, defined by latitude and longitude, can be represented on the sphere.

+Apart from changes in wind speed, the occurrence of a cyclone often introduces changepoints in both wind-wave directions and the cyclone’s trajectory.
+Detecting these changepoints is challenging due to the bivariate directional nature of the data, which lies on curved manifolds rather than in linear space.
+Traditional linear covariance structures are inadequate for such data because they fail to account for the underlying topology.
+To address this, we have developed a novel notion of covariance for directional data using tools from differential geometry.
+This framework enables a moment-based, non-parametric analysis that is better suited to capturing the intrinsic geometry of directional observations.
+For example, the track and wind-wave interactions of Super Cyclone "Biporjoy," which struck the western coast of India, offer an interesting case study for such modeling approaches.